tqa236/bash_exercism/README.md

-# bash_exercism
+# Bash Exercism

-Bash track on Exercism
+Solutions for Bash track on Exercism